 Docker Single Sign-on (SSO) is only available with the Docker Business subscription.
 Upgrade your existing subscription to start using Docker SSO.

-You first need to establish an SSO connection with your identity provider, and the company email domain needs to be verified prior to SSO enforcement for your users.
+You first need to establish an SSO connection with your identity provider, and the company email domain needs to be verified prior to establishing an SSO connection for your users.
 For detailed step-by-step instructions on how to configure Docker SSO, see Single Sign-on.

 When an organization uses SSO, MFA is determined on the IdP level, not on the Docker platform.

 Yes, all users in your organization must upgrade to Docker Desktop version 4.4.2 or later.
 Users on older versions of Docker Desktop will not be able to sign in after SSO is enforced, if the company domain email is used to sign in or as the primary email associated with an existing Docker account.
 Your users with existing accounts can't sign in with their username and password.

 For a personal Docker ID, a user is the account owner, it’s associated with access to the user's repositories, images, assets.
 An end user can choose to have a company domain email on the Docker account, when enforcing SSO, the account is connected to the organization account.
 When enforcing SSO for an organization(s) or company, any user logging in without an existing account using verified company domain email will automatically have an account provisioned, and a new Docker ID created.